Schwayla/Environmental-Presence-Detection-Sensor/README.md

    - This will take a few minutes...

   7. Home Assistant will automatically recognize the device.
-You can njow configure it and add it to automations and what not.
+You can now configure it and add it to automations and what not.

 ### Adding Sensor to Automations (I'm only including this because I was confused)
   - When searching for a Device Trigger, search the name of the device ie. Environmental-Sensor (or whatever you named yours) THEN select the sensor as an entity from that device.